26 Apr 2018

 equivalent) in Computer Science, Operations Research, Applied Mathematics,

 or a related field.
-They should demonstrate good programming skills.
+They should demonstrate good programming and

 * Application procedure